 In most cases the emission factors provided are lower than those provided in the previous version.
 This is because the proportion of more modern and typically less emissive vehicles in the fleet has increased relative to the previous year.
-An exception to this is NH_3 and N_2O emission factors from diesel-fuelled vehicles as the more modern later Euro Standard vehicles tend to emit more NH_3 and N_2O due to slippage from the Selective Catalytic Reduction (SCR) systems for NO_x control used.
+An exception to this is NH_3 emission factors from diesel-fuelled vehicles as the more modern later Euro Standard vehicles tend to emit more NH_3 due to slippage from the Selective Catalytic Reduction (SCR) systems for NO_x control used.
+The use of updated ANPR data has changed the emission factors in some cases too.